+86 4008783488

 Materials and Components

-Common Materials Used in Consumer Electronics PCBs
+Common Materials Used in Consumer Electronics PCB

 • Substrate Materials: The base material of a PCB, usually made of fiberglass, known as FR4.
 FR4 offers excellent electrical insulation and durability at a relatively low cost, making it the standard for many consumer electronics.
 For high-frequency applications, materials such as Rogers or Teflon are used due to their superior high-frequency performance.

-• Conductive Layers: Copper is the most common conductive material used for creating the circuitry on PCBs.
+• Conductive Layers: Copper is the most common conductive material used for creating the circuitry on PCB.
 It is chosen for its excellent electrical conductivity and ability to etch fine details.
 The thickness of the copper layer can vary depending on the application, with higher currents requiring thicker copper.

 • Solder Mask: This layer is applied over the copper layer to insulate the copper traces and prevent accidental contact with other metal, solder, or conductive bits.
 This layer helps in avoiding short circuits.
 It’s typically green but can be applied in different colors for coding or branding purposes.